CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 In the code below, change the url to your own GitHub repo.
 The file looks like [this](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/setup.py), where the packages that we need to import are under `install_requires`.

 ### 5. Write workflow template and submit!
 Now that we've built our Orquestra workflow, all that's needed is to write the workflow template and submit!
-This has all been done in Tutorial 1, so please head there for the instructions.
-The workflow template is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/tutorial2/workflow.yaml) for reference.
+This has all been done in [ML Tutorial 1](http://docs.orquestra.io/tutorials/ml-basic-1), so please head there for the instructions.
+The workflow template is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/ml_tutorial_2/workflow.yaml) for reference.

 The only thing you need to change is the GitHub repository.
-In lines 12 and 13 of the above file, please add the path to your GitHub repo and the branch (usually master).
+In lines 12 and 13 of the above file, add the path to your GitHub repo and the branch (usually master).

 ### 6. Conclusion

 Congratulations!
 You have now written your first Orquestra workflow.
-In the next tutorial you'll learn how to write a more complex workflow that runs more than one step.
+In the next [tutorial](http://docs.orquestra.io/tutorials/ml-basic-3) you'll learn how to write a more complex workflow that runs more than one step.